paperstartgames/website/README.md

   * Install the Jekyll Gem with: `gem install jekyll`
   * Finally, go into the jekyll project folder and start the app via: `jekyll s`

+To deploy:

+  * Create the website: `jekyll s -H www.paperstartgames.com -P 80`
+  * Copy the contents of _site folder where it should be deployed

 ## Credits

   * HTML Template Author: [Ahmed Essa](http://ahmedessa.net/)